Emily in Paris: Filming

 Principal photography for the first season, in Paris and its suburbs, began in August 2019.
 Additional photography took place in Chicago in November 2019.

 Many scenes are filmed at Place de l'Estrapade in the 5th Arrondissement, including the site of Emily's apartment, the restaurant ("Les Deux Compères"), and the bakery ("La Boulangerie Moderne").
 Some scenes are also filmed at Cité du Cinéma, a film studio complex in Saint-Denis.
 Famous Parisian sites to feature in the series include Le Grand Véfour, the Pont Alexandre III, Palais Garnier, Atelier des Lumières, Rue de l'Abreuvoir, Jardin du Luxembourg, Jardin Du Palais Royal, Café de Flore and the Panthéon.
 An episode was also filmed at the Château de Sonnay in the department of Indre-et-Loire.

 Filming for the second season began on May 3, 2021, and concluded on July 19, 2021.
-New filming locations for the second season include Monnaie de Paris, Musée des Arts Forains, Huatian Chinagora, Saint-Tropez, Palace of Versailles, Villefranche-sur-Mer, Grand-Hôtel du Cap-Ferrat, and other locations in France.
+New filming locations for the second season include Monnaie de Paris, Musée des Arts Forains, Huatian Chinagora in Saint-Tropez, Palace of Versailles, Villefranche-sur-Mer, Grand-Hôtel du Cap-Ferrat, and other locations in France.
 Filming of the second season in Paris caused problems within the 5th Arrondissement, with the residents deeming the crew as brutal, threatening and too intrusive.
 Lily Collins stated that the second season was set in a COVID-19-free world, as the decision was made by the producers to ensure escapism through joy and laughter.
 In scenes that involved crowds, masks were off when they were on-camera and back on once completed, which Collins stated was difficult to pull off.
 Filming for the third season began in June 2022.
 On June 6, 2023, it was reported that filming for the fourth season has been delayed due to the writers strike.
 Filming for the fourth season began on January 19, 2024.
-New filming locations for season 4 include the Crazy Horse venue, Sacré Coeur, Monet's house in Giverny, Stade Roland Garros, Saint-Ouen-sur-Seine flea market, Piscine Molitor and Paris' Musée Baccarat.
+New filming locations for season 4 include the Crazy Horse venue, Sacré Coeur, Monet's house in Giverny, Stade Roland Garros, Saint-Ouen flea market, Piscine Molitor and Paris' Musée Baccarat.
 Filming also took place in Italy with shootings in Rome and Ostia Antica (Solitano in the show).
 It was reported that Emily in Paris is set to start filming season 5 in the spring of 2025.
 The show will be filming in Paris the first week of May and continue to follow Emily to Rome as she navigates her life between the two cities.
-On July 14, 2025, Luca Zaia, governor of the Veneto region of Italy, announced that the series is scheduled to film in Venice between August 5-15, 2025.
+On July 14, 2025, Luca Zaia, governor of the Veneto region of Italy, announced that the series is scheduled to film in Venice between August 5–15, 2025.
 On August 23, 2025, it was reported that filming had been suspended following the death of assistant director Diego Borella, who collapsed while preparing a final scene inside Hotel Danieli in Venice on the night of August 21, but had since resumed filming.
 Season 5 wrapped filming on August 26, 2025.

+Filming for the sixth and final season began in May 2026, with Monaco and Greece as new shooting locations, and wrapped in September 2026.